 Applying to vote by proxy

 The deadline for applying to vote by proxy is normally 6 working days before an election.
-However, if you have a medical emergency, or if your occupation, service or employment means that you cannot attend the polling station, the you can apply to vote by emergency proxy up until 5:00pm on the day of the poll.
+However, if you have a medical emergency, your photo ID becomes unavailable or if your occupation, service or employment means that you cannot attend the polling station, then you can apply to vote by emergency proxy up until 5:00pm on the day of the poll.

 Appointing your proxy

-Anyone can be your proxy as long as they are eligible to vote in the election and they are willing to vote on your behalf.
-You cannot be a proxy for more than two people at any one election, unless they are a close relative.
+Anyone can be your proxy as long as they are registered as an elector, eligible to vote in the election and they are willing to vote on your behalf.
+You cannot be a proxy for more than two domestic electors and two overseas electors, or a total of four overseas electors.

 Downloadable application forms